sbrow/skirmish/skir/README.md

 Card prints data for the given card to standard output.

 The -fmt flag can be used to alter the output format.
 The valid formats are: "string", "ue", and "xml".

+### Save the current database to disk
+Usage:

+	skir dump

+Dump saves the current state of the database to the "skirmish_db.sql" file in the dreamkeepers-dat repository.

 ### Compile cards from the database to a specific format
 Usage: